thepeergroup/aspen/README.md

 Matt works as a (string job_position) at UMass Boston.
 ```

-then make sure to write the job_position in quotes, like
+then make sure to write the value for `job_position` in quotes, like

 ```
 Matt works as a "research assistant" at UMass Boston.
 ```

-If you don't, it won't match.
+If you don't, it won't match!

-This will be addressed in a future update, because the quotes read as sarcastic. 😉 [(Help fix this issue.)](https://github.com/beechnut/aspen/issues/5)
+The quotes read as sarcastic, so we want to change this soon! [(Help fix this issue.)](https://github.com/beechnut/aspen/issues/5)

 #### Finishing our custom grammar

-Okay, let's see the whole file again, and add some more lines that this grammar can match, and some vanilla Aspen.
-Custom grammars play nicely with vanilla Aspen.
-(You can also have more than one `match..to..end` block to add more grammars.
-They'll try to match in the order in which they are defined in the file.)
+Let's see the whole file and add some more lines that this grammar can match, as well as some vanilla Aspen.

+Statements that match custom grammars don't need brackets and parentheses, but vanilla Aspen—Aspen that won't match custom grammars—always do.

 ```
 default Person, name